zainahmedsharif/A-Novel-Multi-Task-Learning-Based-Approach-for-Multi-Energy-System-Load-Forecasting-/README.md

 The proposed D-TCNet model showed improved performance across all seasons for multi-energy load forecasting.
 It was compared against traditional machine learning models (SVM, Random Forest) and state-of-the-art deep learning models (LSTM, Bi-LSTM).

 ### Performance Metrics:
-Mean Absolute Percentage Error (MAPE): Used to evaluate forecasting accuracy.
+Mean Absolute Percentage Error (MAPE): MAPE is a scale independent evaluation metric which can be used to compare algorithm performance across different time series as well.
+For any forecasting algorithm, a lower MAPE translates to better performance.

 Root Mean Squared Error (RMSE): Used to measure prediction error.